inouejunyalab/Meng_Zhang/annp-gpu-lammps/fe/README.md

 ## ANNP-GPU-Lammps (GPU-accelerated artificial neural network potential for molecular dynamics simulation)

 ## Description:
--This package is used to implement of artificial neural network potential (ANNP), which can be accelerated by using GPU card. \
+-This package is used to implement of artificial neural network potential (ANNP), which can be accelerated by using GPU card (Reference 1). \
--You can compile these into LAMMPS package (Reference 1) according to the following procedures.
+-You can compile these into LAMMPS package (Reference 2) according to the following procedures.
 It can support the CUDA- and OpenCL-enabled GPU card. \
--All the potential parameters (Fe) are obtained from Dr. H. Mori and co-workers (References 2 and 3), but the format is defined by us, as can be see the "fe_annp_potential_2.ann" file.
+-All the potential parameters (Fe) are obtained from Dr. H. Mori and co-workers (References 3 and 4), but the format is defined by us, as can be see the "fe_annp_potential_2.ann" file.

 -The files in the lib folder are the library, which should be complied into lammps/lib/GPU package. \
 -The files in the src folder are the source files, which provide the interface to lammps. \